It is well-documented that Cleopatra was of Macedonian descent. Her family left Europe, landed in Egypt, and became kings.

 The country had had an impressive run; it had been a superpower for millennia.
 The native Egyptian pharaohs had built amazing cities, pyramids, and temples.
 But that took place 2,500 years before Cleopatra’s birth.

 By the 900s BC, Egypt had lost its power.
-And it was invaded by the Libyans.
+So it was invaded by the neighboring Libyans.

 Why was Cleopatra Macedonian?

 Cleopatra’s family: the Ptolemies.
 They were highly inbred.
 The Ptolemy kings married their full-sisters.

 Why was Cleopatra Macedonian?
 Well, all the roads lead to Alexander the Great.

 Alexander was the king of Macedon, a smallish country in Europe.

 Alexander crossed into Asia and conquered the huge Persian Empire, which included Egypt.
 That happened in the 320s BC.

 Alexander became pharaoh of Egypt, but he soon died.

 His generals split the empire between them and made themselves kings of those lands.